schemedoc/cookbook/recipes/select-first-n-elements-from-list.md

-# Select first n elements from list
+# Select first n elements from a list

 ## Problem

-I want to select first elements from list.
+I want to select first elements from a list.

 ## Solution